kickhead13/axaDB/README.md

 ## Short Description

-A NoSQL Document-Oriented Data Base Management System written exclusively in the GO programming language.
-This DBMS takes some optimisational inspiration from Oracle's Oracle Database to give you the best runtime for your C.R.U.D. porgrams.
+axaDB is a NoSQL Document-Oriented Data Base Management System written exclusively in the GO programming language.
+This DBMS takes some optimisational inspiration from Oracle's Oracle Database to give you the best runtime for your C.R.U.D. programs.

 ## Speed and Security

-axaDB is a fast and secure DBMS that encrypts all the data of you / your clients, following the Advanced Encryption Standard (A.E.S.)
+axaDB is a fast and secure DBMS that encrypts all of your / your client's data, following the Advanced Encryption Standard (A.E.S.)

 ## Downloading and Installing

 Installing axaDB is trivial.
 You only need two terminal utility programs (git and go).
 The steps to download the DBMS are:

- - Clone the git repository (I'm going to use http)
+ - Clone the git repository (I'm going to use https)
 ```sh
  $ git clone "https://github.com/kickhead13/axaDB.git"
 ```